jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/ucl.md

 Author: Paul AYRIS Date: 2nd August 2013 Version: 4.0

-# Contents
+## Contents

-1. Policy Background ..
+1. Policy Background.
-2. Policy Statements .......
+2. Policy Statements...
-3. Responsibilities ....
-3 3.1.
-Lines of Responsibility ....
+3. Responsibilities .
+3.1.
+Lines of Responsibility.
 3 3.2.
-Student Researchers and Supervisors .
+Student Researchers and Supervisors.
 3 3.3.
-Researchers ....
+Researchers.
 3 3.4.
-Heads of Department ..
-4 3.5.
-Institutional Research Data Facility (UCL Research Data Services) ..
+Heads of Department.
+3.5.
+Institutional Research Data Facility (UcL Research Data Services)..
 4 3.6.
-Vice Provost (Research) 5 3.7.
-Research Information IT Services Group (RIISG) .
+Vice Provost (Research) ..
+5 3.7.
+Research Information IT Services Group (RlsG)..
 5 3.8.
 Provost .
 5
-4. Policy Implementation and Review Procedures
+4. Policy Implementation and Review Procedures .

-# 1. Policy Background
+### 1. Policy Background

 Researchers and students at UCL create data as part of the research workflow.
 These data represent the evidence that underpins academic endeavours and form one half of the scholarly record, the other half represented by publication output.